robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 ---
 layout: post
 description: A list of the best programming, sysadmin, and developer tools based on experience and consensus
-tldr: Masters use elite tools: smartphone, laptop, vmware, bash, vim, screen, git, github.com, git-scm.org, twitter.com, irc, gmail.com, joker.com, bourne shell, and perl; eclipse if necessary
 ---

+tldr: Masters use elite tools smartphone, laptop, vmware, bash, vim, screen, git, github.com, git-scm.org, twitter.com, irc, gmail.com, joker.com, bourne shell, and perl; eclipse if necessary

 Coding is a craft, an art.
 Artists pick tools that bring their art to life as quickly and powerfully as they can.
 Often artists settle on one, best tool